offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

 Determining the best scoring pairwise alignment can be done by generating a DAG of all possible operations at all possible positions in each sequence.
 Specifically, each operation (indel, match, mismatch) is represented as an edge in the graph, where that edge has a weight.
-Operations with higher weights are more desirable operations compared to operations with lower eights (e.g. a match is typically more favourable than an indel).
+Operations with higher weights are more desirable operations compared to operations with lower weights (e.g. a match is typically more favourable than an indel).

 For example, consider a DAG that pits FOUR against CHOIR...